// we did the transformation on ourselves first

 The prediction

 Internal memo: AI will make traditional consulting obsolete by 2030.
-We start thinking about what comes after.
+We start designing what comes after.

 2025